 In December 2019 we were in Ballinasloe, Co Galway, tracing Una’s work in the area.
 Una and her husband Eugene spent many summers in Ballinasloe ( Eugene’s home town) where they both followed their artistic pursuits, he writing, she painting and both of them fishing on the River Suck.
 (Una was an expert fisherwoman and the river features in much of her work.)

 One of the persistent rumours we heard was that after her death, Eugene had gifted a series of abstract watercolours to the bridge club in the town.
-The bridge club met in what was then the Emerald Ballroom on Society Street in Ballinasloe, which has now been repurposed as a social centre.
+(In fact, the watercolour series were donated to the local diocese and were hung in the room where the bridge club met in what was then the Emerald Ballroom on Society Street in Ballinasloe, now repurposed as a social centre.

 The bridge club has long since moved on to meet in another premises but we were shown the room the club met in – now a classroom for computer training – see image below.
 There we discovered nine watercolours by Una Watters bolted to the wall.
 The walls around them had been repainted numerous times over the years but the frames had never been moved.
 In a storeroom, five more watercolours were discovered, making a total of 14.